-In Nursery links between letters and sounds are introduced and taught daily, following the first phases of the Letters and Sounds document, This leads to the introduction of letter formation following the RML approach.
+In Nursery, links between letters and sounds are introduced and taught daily, following the first phases of the Letters and Sounds document; this leads to the introduction of letter formation, following the LetterJoin handwriting scheme.
 Writing is introduced through mark- making opportunities leading to more structured activities.
 Every week each child chooses a book from the class library to take home to share with their family.

-In Reception children continue to develop their knowledge of letters and sounds and phonological awareness is taught through a daily RML lesson.
+In Reception, children continue to develop their knowledge of Letters and Sounds (the comprehensive phonics scheme) and phonological awareness is taught through a daily phonics session.

-As well as reading during the daily RML lessons children read in a guided reading session at least once a week.
+As well as reading during daily Literacy sessions, children read in a guided reading session at least once a week.
 Every week, each child takes home a reading book which is at their ability level from recommended reading schemes.
 Throughout the Foundation Stage, speaking and listening skills are developed through daily story sessions, singing rhymes, role-play, modelling and repeating language and rhymes.

 All opportunities are taken advantage of to encourage and develop children’s language, reading and fine-motor skill development.
 For example through role-play, drama and art.